Visit Golden Mount. You must conquer an exhausting 318 steps, but the views are worth it!

-Last stop at a local cafe, have some coffee, tea, snack before leaving back to the meeting point by local public boat around noon.
+The last stop will be at a local café where you can have some coffee, tea and a snack before returning to the meeting point by the local public boat around noon.

 Public Transport Fee